davidevanlovett/p3-sequelize-starter-kit/README.md

 mysql://root:<password>@localhost:3306/<database>
 ```

 You will also need to put in a SECRET of at least 10 characters, for the tokens for authentication to be generated.
+If you change this ever, you will need to clean out your local storages!

 You will also need to specify the NODE_ENV, so for local work, set it to development as above.